vinnydiehl/nvim-config/README.md

 directory.
 Leaving `auto_lcd` in place is recommended as it changes Neovim's working directory when you switch projects, allowing fuzzy finding to work as if you had launched from the project's root.

+I also use [kitty](https://github.com/kovidgoyal/kitty) as my terminal emulator.
+This is only relevant when launching a C/C++ program in a separate window with `<leader>cR`.